annajayne/tdor-site_blog-content/Blogposts/2018_11_30_a-short-speech-from-a-transgender-day-of-remembrance-vigil/2018_11_30_a-short-speech-from-a-transgender-day-of-remembrance-vigil.md

 ![TDoR 2018 Memorial cards](media/memorial_cards.jpg "TDoR 2018 Memorial cards")
-  At the TDoR 2018 vigil in Bournemouth we used memorial cards to help everyone visualise those we we remembering.
+  At the TDoR 2018 vigil in Bournemouth we used memorial cards to help everyone visualise those we were remembering.

 This is a short speech I gave at the Transgender Day of Remembrance (TDoR) vigil held in Bournemouth, UK on Tuesday 20th November 2018.